 Put a Quarter on Top of a Frozen Cup of Water Before a Power Outage

-As Houston and parts of Louisiana recover from Hurricane Harvey, and Florida braces itself for Hurricane Irma, those living in areas impacted have plenty of issues on their mind.
+As the Carolina coast prepares for Hurricane Florence, those living in areas impacted have plenty of issues on their mind.
 Amidst debating evacuation plans, stocking up on emergency items, and generally preparing for the storm, there's one food dilemma for those who plan to flee: Will the contents of their fridge be safe to eat when they return?

 The hypothetical scenario in question is for those who leave their homes and will be in the dark regarding how long their power was out, if at all.
 Not knowing if your fridge was off, or the length of time it was inactive, leaves all the items in a fridge potentially hazardous to eat.